fastify/fastify/docs/Serverless.md

 Run serverless applications and REST APIs using your existing Fastify application.

 ### Attention Readers:
-> Fastify is not designed to run on the AWS Lambda platform.
+> Fastify is not designed to run on serverless environments.
 The Fastify framework is designed to make implementing a traditional HTTP/S server easy.
 The AWS Lambda platform services requests differently than a standard HTTP/S server;
 thus, we cannot guarantee it will work as expected with Fastify.